Consultant in Miami

 The neuroscience here is critical.
 Comotti et al. (2024) reviewed 64 studies in Frontiers in Psychology and found consistent evidence that work conditions—including task complexity, time pressure, and decision volume—directly affect cognitive function.
 As these pressures accumulate, working memory becomes fragmented, attention span narrows, and decision quality degrades.
 Martin et al. (2023) demonstrated in Cerebral Cortex that chronic stress specifically degrades the frontostriatal circuits governing working memory, explaining why high-performing teams often stall under scaling.

-My approach to Performance Improvement begins with diagnostics: I assess the neurobiological state of your team—their cognitive load, stress physiology, and attention patterns—and map where performance is being constrained not by lack of effort, but by how the brain is being asked to work.
+My approach to Performance Improvement begins with assessments: I assess the neurobiological state of your team—their cognitive load, stress physiology, and attention patterns—and map where performance is being constrained not by lack of effort, but by how the brain is being asked to work.

 The intervention recalibrates your workflow, decision-making cadence, and team interaction patterns to preserve cognitive clarity and working memory.
 The outcome is measurable: faster iteration cycles, fewer decision reversals, and sustainable high performance without burnout.